pombredanne/https-github.com-z88dk-z88dk.wiki-/More-Than-64k.md

 The named address space feature allows the data address space of the z80 to be extended to >64k, where as `__banked` functions allow the creation of projects that contain more than 64k code.

 The general principle behind the feature is that the memory space is divided into a common area containing library and other support routines and a pageable segment where code and const data is paged in.
-An example implementation for (classic) +msx +gb +zx +sms can be found in the [classic examples directory](https://github.com/z88dk/z88dk/tree/master/examples/banked).
+An example implementation for (classic) +msx +gb +zx +sms +cpc can be found in the [classic examples directory](https://github.com/z88dk/z88dk/tree/master/examples/banked).

 # Far Memory (classic - sccz80)